 Design Studies Major

-The design studies major prepares students to think creatively about visual communication problems by gaining experience in print design, webpage design, digital imaging, and developing design systems.
+The design studies major prepares students to think creatively about visual communication challenges by gaining experience in print design, digital and UIUX design, and applying it to developing branding systems.

 Digital Media and Communication, B.A. (bachelor's completion)

 Azusa Pacific’s bachelor’s completion program in digital media is designed for transfer students who have at least 15 units and are interested in completing a Bachelor of Arts in Digital Media and Communication.Inland Empire and Murrieta only

 The economics major prepares students to think critically and analytically and prepares them to address complex problems in a wide variety of settings.

 The Engineering major equips students with a solid foundation in engineering principals for a variety of fields including aerospace, agriculture, automotive, business, defense, energy, health care, and telecommunications.

 This program offers the following areas of study: Systems Engineering and Computer Engineering.